hypo69/hypo/docs/gemini/consultant/ru/product/product.md

 """
 .. module:: src.product
 	:platform: Windows, Unix
 	:synopsis: Interaction between website, product, and PrestaShop.
-   Defines the behavior of a product in the project.
+	:description: Defines the behavior of a product in the project.
 """
 MODE = 'dev'